ArtifexSoftware/MuPDF.NET/docs/classes/pixmap.rst

          2. Starting with version 1.14.13, the samples data are **copied** to the pixmap.

-   .. method:: Pixmap(MuPDFDocument doc, int xref)
+   .. method:: Pixmap(Document doc, int xref)

       **From a PDF image:** Create a pixmap from an image **contained in PDF** *doc* identified by its :data:`xref`.
 All pimap properties are set by the image.
 Have a look at `extract-img1.py <https://github.com/pymupdf/PyMuPDF/tree/master/demo/extract-img1.py>`_ and `extract-img2.py <https://github.com/pymupdf/PyMuPDF/tree/master/demo/extract-img2.py>`_ to see how this can be used to recover all of a PDF's images.